Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-21-from-docker-to-podman-full-migration-to-rootless.md

 After running the scripts on that order, you should have all your Docker containers, networks, images, and volumes migrated to rootless Podman with the same state as before.

-# Thing I like about Podman
+# Things I like about Podman

 - **Rootless**: Podman is rootless by default, which is a big plus for security.
 - **Docker compatibility**: Podman is mostly compatible with Docker, so you can use the same commands.